 Need help?
 Please contact email@example.com

-As payments will be received by our European Host, ERCIM, the fees are displayed in EUR, however each attendee will be able to pay in its own currency.
+As payments will be received by our European Host, ERCIM, the fees are displayed in EUR, however attendee will be able to pay in their own currency.

 The per person, per day fees for participant, observer and guest are as follows: